12 most powerful life choices

 - 12. Say yes (or No) truthfully and confidently

 Life is a wonderful teacher.
 I spent a good chunk of my life rushing around, trying to make as many people happy as I could, trying to live up to as many expectations as I could even if it meant I was out of breath, out of patience and freaking out.
 I kept smiling under the pressure – from within as well as without.
 I had any number of people trying to tell me what to do and how to do it, when to do it.

-I realized that the only way to take control of my life was by exercising my right to make choices, or before I knew it, life would have passed me by, leaving me with little else but regrets.
+I realized that the only way to take control of my life was by exercising my right to make powerful life choices, or before I knew it, life would have passed me by, leaving me with little else but regrets.